 Single purpose street.
 A two-directional one-lane local street.

-Access to a major subdivision by means of a single purpose street is not permitted.
-Single Purpose Roads are not permitted to be used in a new Major or Minor Subdivision.
+Access to a subdivision by means of a single purpose street is not permitted.
+Single Purpose Roads are not permitted to be used in a new subdivision.
 Single Purpose Roads are not permitted to be used for access to new commercial or industrial developments.
 Single Purpose Roads may be used in existing County Maintained Roadway network.